 The Jerusalem Bible questions whether the formula given for baptism here is inspired or liturgical (added later by the church).
 The Hebrew version of Matthew omits the verse entirely.
 And although the passage is found in the three earliest known Greek New Testament manuscripts, without any original New Testament manuscripts in existence we have no evidence to substantiate that the present form of Matthew 28:19 is accurate.

-One reason Biblical scholars question the originality of this passage is that it conflicts with the other formulas given for baptism in the New Testament.
-In all other instances baptism is done into the singular name of Yahshua (see Acts 2:38; 8:16; 10:48; 19:5; 22:16; Rom.
+One reason biblical scholars question the authenticity of this passage is that it conflicts with the actual method used for baptizing in the New Testament.
+In all other instances baptism is done only into the singular name of Yahshua (see Acts 2:38; 8:16; 10:48; 19:5; 22:16; Rom.
 6:3; Gal.
 3:27).
 The Companion Bible makes special note of this: "To some, perplexity, and even distress, is caused by the apparent neglect of the disciples to carry out the [Master’s] command in Matthew 28:19, 20, with regard to the formula for baptism. …Turning to Acts and onwards, they find no single instance of, or reference to, baptism in which the Triune name of the Father, Son, and Holy Spirit is employed.
 On the contrary, from the very first, only ten days after the injunction had been given, Peter is found (Acts 2:38) commanding all his hearers including those of the dispersion to be baptized in the name of [Yahshua the Messiah]" (p.
 206, Appendix 185).

 A second reason why biblical scholars are skeptical of Matthew 28:19 is because of conflicting historical documents.
 Eusebius of Caesarea is known as one of the greatest Greek teachers and historians of the early church.
 He lived approximately between the years of 270 CE and 340 CE.
 In citing Matthew, Eusebius omitted the Trinitarian formula found in Matthew 28:19.
 "The facts are, in summary, that Eusebius quotes Matthew 28:19, 21 times, either omitting everything between ‘nations’ and ‘teaching,’ or in the form ‘make disciples of all nations in my name,’ the latter form being the more frequent" (Encyclopedia of Religion and Ethics).